 Convenience helps determine if patients complete their treatment plans, especially when they involve follow-up visits and physical therapy.
 With one single location close to the workplace for all their needs – from initial visit through recovery – patients are more likely to complete treatment and return to work quickly.

-You need a partner in the injury care process that understands how to treat work-related injuries while saving you time and money.
-That partner exists in Concentra!
-With more than 300 locations across the country, there’s likely to be a convenient location near your workforce.
-Our physicians are all trained in occupational medicine, and will work alongside you during the injury care process.
-Contact one of our work health experts to learn more.
+You need a partner in the work injury care process that understands how to treat work-related injuries while saving you time and money.
+That partner exists in Concentra®.
+With more than 520 centers across the country, there’s likely to be a convenient location near your workforce.
+Our clinicians are all trained in occupational medicine, and will work alongside you during the injury care process.

 If you want a successful work injury care program, partner with Concentra.
 Talk to one of our work health experts to get started.